I think we're up to audio sound by number one, number four.

 They didn't really want you to know how the federal budget got put together.

-Which once I had that explained to me, was Larry Cudlow that explained it to me.
+Which, once I had that explained to me, it was Larry Kudlow that explained it to me.

-Now I know exactly how it's done, out of the tricks that are employed in the verbiage used to sell it.
+Now I know exactly how it's done and the tricks that are employed in the verbiage used to sell it.

 Well, consequently, the narrative of a story is the agenda, is the reason they're doing the story.

-The narrative is why certain stories are ignored and certain stories are very, very journalists get very excited about them.
+The narrative is why certain stories are ignored and certain stories are very, very, well, people get, journalists get very excited about them.

 So journalism is not some guy standing around where you aren't and telling you what happened there.